ImMythz/README_Generator/assets/README.md

 ## Description

-This is a description
+Description

 ## Installation

-This is how you install this application
+Installation instructions

 ## Usage

-This is the use of this application
+This is how you use the application

 ## License